fabiog1901/pgworkload/README.md

 ## Concurrency - processes and threads

-pgworkload uses both the `multiprocessing` and `threading` library to achieve high concurrency, that is, opening multiple connection to the DBMS.
+pgworkload uses both the `multiprocessing` and `threading` library to achieve high concurrency, that is, opening multiple connections to the DBMS.

 There are 2 parameters that can be used to configure how many processes you want to create, and for each process, how many threads: